cinnData/PythonBootcamp/[PY-08] Introduction to Pandas.md

 In [1]: import pandas as pd
 ```

 Pandas provides two data container classes, the series (one-dimensional) and the data frames (two-dimensional).
 A **series** can be understood as the combination of a 1D array containing the **values** and a list containing labels for those values, called the **index**.
-These components can be extracted as the attributes `values` and `index`.
+These components can be extracted as the attributes `.values` and `.index`.

 A **data frame** can be seen as formed by one or several series with the same index (hence, with the same length).
-It can also be seen as a table for which the index provides the row names.
-In a Pandas data frame, each column has its own data type.
-The numeric types work as usual, but Pandas uses the data type `object` for many things, in particular for strings.
+It can also be seen as a table with row and column names.
+A Pandas data frame does not have a unique data type, like a NumPy array.
+Instead, each column has its own data type.
+The numeric types work as usual, but Pandas uses the data type `object` for various things, in particular for strings.

 ## Pandas series

-Although it is not frequent in the real world practice, where the data are imported from external data files, a Pandas series can be created directly, for instance from an array, with the Pandas function `Series`.
-The data can be taken from any vector-like object such as a list or a 1D array.
+Although it is not frequent in the real world practice, where the data are imported from external data files, a Pandas series can be created directly with the Pandas function `Series()`.
+The data can be taken from a vector-like object such as a list or a 1D array.

 ```
 In [2]: s1 = pd.Series([2, 7, 14, 5, 9])